MorevM/vue-transitions/README.md

 Reusable interface transitions for `Vue 2` and `Vue 3` with no CSS needed ❤️

-Originally inspired by the [vue2-transitions](https://github.com/BinarCode/vue2-transitions) it goes much further and provides more features with a simpler API.

 ✔️ Highly customizable via props; \
 ✔️ Correctly works with grid/flex layouts in `group` mode; \
 ✔️ Considers initial styles of animated elements such as `transform` or `opacity`; \